anissen/solitaire/tasks.md

 * NICE-TO-HAVE: Change menu screen to only make one call to server instead of three
 * NICE-TO-HAVE: Fade out the top and bottom in journey
 * NICE-TO-HAVE: Screen showing where the stars come from (wins, journey, score)
-* NICE-TO-HAVE: Being able to see all-time-highscores for Strive & Normal